Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: Introduction

-Recent work have investigated over-parameterized neural networks trained with randomly initialized gradient descent from the perspective of kernel methods \cite{Jacot2018, Du2018, allen2018learning, liu2020linearity}.
+Recent work have investigated linearized neural network models trained with gradient descent from a kernel based learning perspective \cite{Jacot2018, Du2018, allen2018learning, liu2020linearity}.
 When the width of the neural network approaches infinity, it is known that NNs can fit all the training data \cite{zou2018stochastic, allen2019convergence, allen2019learning}.
 However, in this regime, the analysis shows that almost no hidden neurons move from their initial values to learn features \cite{Chizat2018}.
 Further experiments also confirm that infinite width limits and linearized kernel approximations are insufficient to give an adequate explanation for the success of non-convex neural network models as its width goes to infinity \cite{arora2019fine}.
 Due to the non-linear structure of neural networks and non-convexity of the training problem, only a few works consider the role of over-parameterization when the width of the neural network is finite \cite{chen2019much, neyshabur2018role, liu2020linearity}.

 It was conjectured that models trained with simple iterative methods such as Stochastic Gradient Descent (SGD) approach flat local minima \citep{hochreiter1997flat, jastrzkebski2017three, wu2017towards} that generalize well.
 However, it was also shown that the behavior of the trained model heavily depends on the choice of the specific optimization algorithm and its hyper-parameters \citep{goyal2017accurate, hoffer2017train,jastrzkebski2017three,luo2020many}.